fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 Ruby is almost 25 years old, almost as old as Java.
 Recently new languages have come in, typescript, swift, go, elixir.
 Some people claim ruby is dead.
-Numerous applications written in Ruby, compatibility matters.
+Since there are numerous applications written in Ruby, compatibility matters.

 ### Second System Syndrome
 Ruby 1.9 (breaking changes going from 1.8), other languages that introduced breaking changes include Python3, Php6 and ECMAScript4